HVA-FRC-3824/RohawkticsScouting2016/README.md

 ### How do I get set up? ###
-The only two things currently needed to work with this project are a git client (SourceTree is recommended if you are unfamiliar with command line) and Android Studio.
+The only two things currently needed to work with this project are a git client (SourceTree is recommended if you are unfamiliar with command line) and (Android Studio)[https://developer.android.com/sdk/index.html].
 With Android Studio code can be tested using either an emulator or an android device connect via usb.

 ### What is git? ###